Direct20/ExpressionEx/README.md

 # ExpressionEx
-A simple calculator which supports brackets and various operators.Mainly used Shunting-Yard algorithm.
+A simple calculator which supports brackets and various operators.
+Mainly used Shunting-Yard algorithm.
 You can also add more operators easily.

 ## Features
 #### 1.Multiple Operators